freezer333/web-foundations/web-foundations/src/http/verbs.md

 Request headers are used to apply additional meta data to the HTTP request itself.
 The are many valid request headers, and we don't need to exhaustively enumerate them here.
 Let's cover a few, so you understand what they could be used for, and then we'll rely on other reference material for the rest.

 #### Common Request Headers
-- **host** - the *only* required header for a valid HTTP request, used to support virtual hosts.
+- **Host** - the *only* required header for a valid HTTP request, used to support virtual hosts.
-- **user-agent** - a plain text string identifying the brower type.
+- **User-Agent** - a plain text string identifying the brower type.
-- **accept** - a list of file types the browser knows how to handle.
+- **Accept** - a list of file types the browser knows how to handle.
-- **accept-language** - a list of natural languages the user would like responses to be written in (the HTML).
+- **Accept-Language** - a list of natural languages the user would like responses to be written in (the HTML).
-- **accept-encoding** - a list of compression formats the browser can use, if the web server wants to use compression.
+- **Accept-Encoding** - a list of compression formats the browser can use, if the web server wants to use compression.
-- **connection** - indicates whether the TCP connection should remain open after the response is sent (`keep-alive` or `close`)
+- **Connection** - indicates whether the TCP connection should remain open after the response is sent (`Keep-alive` or `Close`)
-- **keep-alive** - indicates the number of seconds to keep the connection open, after the response is sent.
-This only makese sense when `connection` is set to `keep-alive`
+- **Keep-Alive** - indicates the number of seconds to keep the connection open, after the response is sent.
+This only makese sense when `Connection` is set to `Keep-Alive`
-- **content-type** - used for requests or responses, indicating what type of data is being sent.
+- **Content-Type** - used for requests or responses, indicating what type of data is being sent.
 Some requests can carry with them additional data (typically POST, PATCH, PUT), and this helps the server understand what format the data is being transmitted in.
-- **content-length** - the additional data being sent with the request (or the response) has a length, in bytes.
-In order for the server (or client, when dealing with responses) to be able to handle the incoming data, it's useful to know how long it is.  `content-length` will represent the number of bytes that are being sent.
+- **Content-Length** - the additional data being sent with the request (or the response) has a length, in bytes.
+In order for the server (or client, when dealing with responses) to be able to handle the incoming data, it's useful to know how long it is.  `Content-Length` will represent the number of bytes that are being sent.
 Note, as we will se, the content in question is sent over the socket *after* the headers.
-- **referrer** - the URL the user is currently viewing, when the request is made.
+- **Referrer** - the URL the user is currently viewing, when the request is made.
 Think of this as being set to the url of the web page that the user clicked a link on.
 Clicking the link results in a **new** HTTP request to be sent, for that page.
-The new request will have the original page as the `referrer`.
+The new request will have the original page as the `Referrer`.
 This is how *a lot* of internet tracking works, when you arrive at a sight by clicking a link, that web site will know which web site (URL) led you to it.

 It's worth taking the time to point out, headers are *suggestions* to the web server.
 Your HTTP request might provide a list of natural languages it would like the response in, but that certainly doesn't mean the web server is going to deliver the response in that language!
 Some web applications do have language options - but the vast majority do not.
-If the HTML on the server is written in Spanish, it doesn't matter what that your HTTP request uses `accept-language` to ask for Japanese.
+If the HTML on the server is written in Spanish, it doesn't matter what that your HTTP request uses `Accept-Language` to ask for Japanese.
 It's coming in Spanish!

 Note that as an end user, you aren't all that used to thinking about these request headers.
 Your browser fills them in for you.
 Some may be based on user preferences (for example, the language you speak).
-Others are default values from your browser - like `user-agent`.
-If you are using a [Firefox web browser](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent/Firefox), the `user-agent` string is set to `Mozilla/5.0 (platform; rv:geckoversion) Gecko/geckotrail Firefox/firefoxversion`, where geckoversion and firefox version depend on your browser install.
+Others are default values from your browser - like `User-Agent`.
+If you are using a [Firefox web browser](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent/Firefox), the `User-Agent` string is set to `Mozilla/5.0 (platform; rv:geckoversion) Gecko/geckotrail Firefox/firefoxversion`, where geckoversion and firefox version depend on your browser install.

 **It is important to remember** that the web server **cannot trust** anything sent to it!
-For example, while Firefox sends a `user-agent` string identifying the HTTP request as coming from Firefox, I could also write a `telnet` clone that added **the very same** `user-agent` string to each request.
+For example, while Firefox sends a `User-Agent` string identifying the HTTP request as coming from Firefox, I could also write a `telnet` clone that added **the very same** `User-Agent` string to each request.
 The web server would have **no idea** that my own little program was not, in fact, Firefox!
 In the next section, we'll see how these headers are send/received in code - and it will be even more obvious.

 **A web server CANNOT accept anything written in an HTTP request as truth**, it's just plain text, and it could be sent by anyone, with any program, from any place on the planet!